KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 **emergence → unfolding → resolution**.

 From the infinite field of origin,
-new worlds are born unceasingly.
+world-expressions may arise
+where conditions permit.
 Some hold **coherence**.
 Others **collapse**.
 But all return
 to the pattern that shaped them.

-The spiral is never still.
+The spiral is never wholly still
+where motion persists.
 It is the motion of **being** itself.
 Not linear,
 not circular —
 but **recursive** and radiant.

-Emergence leads to either **integration**
+Emergence leads toward either **integration**
 or **fragmentation**.
-Each cycle
-resets the arc
+Each arc
+reopens expression
 in a new form.

 This is the dance:
-**centropy to coherence**,
+**centropy toward coherence**,
-**entropy to dispersal**,
+**entropy toward dispersal**,
 all feeding
 the silent breath of creation.

+There need not be
-There is no final world —
+a final world —
 only patterned openings,
 each one a **song**
 spoken into **structure**